timhodson/arduino-midi-controller/README.md

 Some of the midi cmmands directly map to hardware changes, the others are loading of a snapshot which then effectively toggles behaviour.

+There are custom buttons defined in the sketch which determine what values are sent for Control messages, or for program messages and allows different values on both down and up of the switch.

 ### Hardware

-- Leonardo Pro Micro
+- Leonardo Pro Micro - built in support for usb-midi.
 - Small breadboard and some jumper wire.
 - a potentiometer,
 - a push button
 - and a three position switch.

 ### Actions